mahadev1411/Voting_application_backend/README.md

 Email confirmations are sent using node-mailer package during the signup and casting of vote.

+Rate Limiting feature makes sure that too many requests are not sent to the server within the set amount of time which prevents DOS attacks.

 "Refer to **plan.txt** file for the entire overview of the project and endpoints defined for each role"